 Your homepage is the first impression, the first handshake, for a new customer visiting your site.
 Make sure that at first glance, your homepage clearly explains exactly what you do.
 At the same time, it should also explain who your product or service is trying to help.
 That way, if the website visitor matches your target audience, they’ll immediately identify with your homepage and dive deeper.

 The About page is your chance to show customers that you’ve already solved their problem in the past.
-Visitors of your About page are likely looking for a reason to buy a product or service from you, the validation that you’re experienced and the kind of help they need.
+Visitors to your About page are likely looking for a reason to buy a product or service from you, the validation that you’re experienced in the kind of help they need.
 Help them reach that conclusion.

 Just remember the maxim, “quality over quantity.”
 You don’t need to cram your website with every piece of information.
 Take the time to prioritize your content.
 Focus on what is most important to your potential customers.

 You want visitors to quickly find the content they are seeking.
 What’s more, your website will load faster when it is not overloaded with unnecessary text and images.
 People are busy and impatient.
 If your site doesn’t load quickly enough, they won’t stick around to wait.